 The development of the onshore integrated pipeline system is about leveraging spatial engineering technology for improving oil & gas engineering business processes in pipeline management.
-The business drivers include; laying the scientific foundation for visualising the complexities of upstream and midstream oil & gas pipeline network, which in turn will assist in enhancing the operation of gathering network, optimising hydrocarbon production, improving operational safety,
+The business drivers include; laying the scientific foundation for visualizing the complexities of upstream and midstream oil & gas pipeline network, which in turn will assist in enhancing the operation of gathering network, optimizing hydrocarbon production, improving operational safety,

 CAD to GIS Spatial Data Conversion

 - Design and Develop GeoDatabase

 - PODS based Data Model Development and Data Loading